ShigekiKarita/espnet/egs/just/asr1/README.md

 - enable language modeling
 - apply data augumentation techniques (e.g., speed perturbation) because this dataset is small

 Fork [this](https://github.com/ShigekiKarita/espnet/tree/jsut/egs/just/asr1) and have fun!
+Then, give us PR if you got nice results:-)

 If you have questions, [you can ask here](https://github.com/espnet/espnet/issues).